KhronosGroup/KTX-Software/README.md

 git lfs checkout
 ```

-A few files have `$Date$` keywords.
-If you care about having the proper
-dates shown or will be generating the documentation or preparing
-distribution archives, you **must** follow the instructions below.

 ### KTX-Software-CTS - Conformance Test Suite

 The tests and test files for the generic command line `ktx` tool can be found in a separate